MedStar Washington Hospital Center Awarded

 New treatment for long standing, persistent atrial fibrillation patients

 MedStar Health was the first and most experienced healthcare system in the region to offer Hybrid AF™ Therapy, the first Food and Drug Administration (FDA) approved treatment for people who are coping with atrial fibrillation or AFib beyond 12 months.
+It is now become a first-line therapy for patients who have longstanding, persistent atrial fibrillation.

 Approximately 45% of AFib patients have long standing, persistent AFib, affecting more than 3.5 million people in the United States.